ReconCycle/reconcycle.github.io/docs/software_architecture/overview.md

 - performing tool-changing process,
 - obtaining results from the vision processing pipeline, including semantic scene analysis and action prediction.

+## Development of new skills

+New skills (robot operations, vision tasks, pneumatic control, ...) can be developed using available templates and existing skill scripts.
+This allows the user to tailor the workcell operation to their specific tasks and requirements.
+More details on skills and their development are available in the Manual section of the documentation.

 ## Helping tools

+A number of tools that facilitate fast and simple workflow programming have been developed, including automatic URDF files generation from STEP models and a tool for kinesthetic guidance, which allows storing robot poses and motions into a database.